ujjwalm29/movie-search/level_2_preprocessing_tfidf_ranked/README.md

 ### Pros :

 1. All queries have _some_ results.
 When using TF-IDF for search, a score is generated for each entry in the index.
-In the worst case, a search query matches with nothing.
+In the worst case, a search query finds no matches.
 Still, 10 random(need to check if it's random, could depend on sequence of indexing) entries will be shown to the user.
 2. Results are ranked.
 When searching for "the godfather", the relevant movies bubbled to the top due to high scores.
 3. Search is significantly faster.
 If you look in level 1, all searches took around 0.83 seconds.
 Initially, that doesn't seem so bad.
 But think about 2 factors.
 Firstly, we have very limited data.
 We have around 40k movie titles and overviews.
 Overviews are generally 2-3 sentences.